Drive Schoolwide Change

 Step 6: Create your action plan and get started

 So, how do you turn all this into an action plan?
-We can offer you two examples, Fidelity Tool Results Worksheet and Action Planning Grid.
+We can offer you two tools:

 No matter what method you use, consider what’s reasonable to undertake in the coming year, given other work you have underway.
 Use the SMART goal approach – Actions that are Specific Measurable Achievable Realistic and Timely – to make your goals a reality.
 Or, more simply, “Who is doing what by when?”

-Both templates are also available as MSWord docs:
+Both tools are also available as MSWord docs:

 Key point for Step 6